LogicLogic in Rocq

 nothing about.
 We don't have enough information to choose which

-In the special case where we happen to know that P is reflected in
+However, in the special case where we happen to know that P is

 Theorem restricted_excluded_middle : ∀ P b,